WHS-Robotics-Classes/I2R_Lab_3.7-Conditionals_II/README.md

-# Arduino 3.6 - Conditionals I
+# Arduino 3.6 - Conditionals II
 ## For our final programming assignment you will use an analog sensor to control output with conditionals.

 ### This assignment will use the concepst learned using `analogRead()` and control of the RGB LED from previous assignments.
 The conditionals `if()`, `else if()` and `else` will be needed to solve this problem.